stormpython/jubilee/README.md

-# Elasti
+# Jubilee (a.k.a the Ultimate sidekick)
-Reusable D3 components library
+Reusable D3 Components Library

 ## Environment Setup
 Fork the repository.
 You will need node, npm, and grunt.
 Change into the project's root directory.